ragmer09toske/ragmer09toske/README.md

 #### Let's Collaborate!

-- 💬 I'm open to collaborations on projects involving GraphQL and modern web development.
+- 💬 I'm open to collaborations on projects involving Reactjs and modern web development.
 - 🤝 Feel free to connect with me for discussions, coding challenges, or just to share knowledge.

 #### Stay Connected: